Pavahali/pefo/README.md

 This is just a wrapper for built-in function which uses [cryptography](https://pypi.org/project/cryptography/) lib for encryption

 ## Latest release
-Project now in beta so I don't recommend you to use it now.
+Project now in alpha so I don't recommend you to use it now.
 It's stable but not all features are supported.
 But if you already made your decision here is a link for you: https://github.com/Pavahali/pefo/releases/latest/

 ## Todo
 * Add other encryption algorithms (AES, Camellia, etc.)